 The Inner Hall is perhaps the most eclectic room in the palace, with furniture and curiosities collected by generations of the family from around the globe.
 Looking up, you will see another intricately carved ceiling paying homage to Scone’s religious and royal past.
 Hanging from the vaulted ceiling are three Regency Giltmetal and Lacquered Brass Lanterns in the Gothic style.
-Each lantern has a cusped foliate corona and six lancet-glazed panels.

 The room, which would traditionally have been used to welcome visitors after their journey, has two fireplaces, beside which, weary travellers could shake off the worst of the Scottish weather.
-One of the chimney pieces displays the Gowrie coat-of-arms, eluding to the possibility that this piece may have been rescued from the old abbey palace.
-Visitors to the house may have be shown to one of the four Scottish George IV Oak Stools, which were designed by architect William Atkinson especially for this room.
+One of the chimney pieces displays the Gowrie coat-of-arms, alluding to the possibility that this piece may have been rescued from the old abbey palace.
+Visitors to the house may have been shown to one of the four Scottish George IV Oak Stools, which were designed by architect William Atkinson especially for this room.

 Keeping time in this room is a magnificent Restauration Ormolu and Rouge Grotto Marble Striking Pendule à Cronos Clock by Thomire Et iCe (circa 1815).
 Modelled in the Neoclasical style of Thomire’s work, the clock shows Cronus, the Greek God of Time, supporting a star-studded globe.

 But the most significant painting in this room can be seen to the left of the doorway as you exit the room.
 The Village Politicians was commissioned by the 3rd Earl for 30 Guineas and caused a sensation when it went on exhibition in 1806.
-It was celebrated for its likeness to the work of Teniers II by the way in which it echoed the Tavern Scene genre with its portrayal of the inflammatory effects of drink, newspapers and gossip.
+It was celebrated for its likeness to the work of Teniers II by the way in which it echoed the Tavern Scene genre with its portrayal of the inflammatory effects of drink, newspapers, and gossip.
 The painting, which was undertaken by Scottish artist David Wilkie RA, holds a respected place in the Scottish art canon and is still requested for exhibitions today.

 Either side of the same doorway are a pair of Regency Ebonised and Parcel-Gilt Side Cabinets.
-These cabinets are inserted with 18th century Chinese black lacquer chinoiserie panels, each with a galleried superstructure and D-Shaoed ochre marble top above a panelled door flanked by fluted pilasters and bowed sides.
+These cabinets are inserted with 18th century Chinese black lacquer chinoiserie panels, each with a galleried superstructure and D-Shaped ochre marble top above a panelled door flanked by fluted pilasters and bowed sides.